rabbitholecomputing/ZuluControl-firmware/README.md

 After installing ZuluControl-firmware onto a Pico W/2W, the Pico must be connected to the ZuluIDE or ZuluSCSI via 3 wires.
 The following diagram shows which pins on the Pico W must be connected to the ZuluIDE.
 Additionally, you must power the Pico (e.g., via its USB port or any other methods described by the Raspberry PI Pico documentation).

 Lastly, be sure to restart the ZuluIDE or ZuluSCSI with the ZuluControl connected.
-ZuluIDE does not support hot plugging on the I2C connection used by the ZuluControl.
+ZuluIDE and ZuluSCSI firmware does not support hot plugging on the I2C connection used by the ZuluControl.

 ![Wiring ZuluControl to ZuluIDE [^1] ](pico-pinout-zuluide.svg)
 ![Wiring ZuluControl to ZuluSCSI[^1] ](pico-pinout-zuluscsi.svg)